 Have you ever found yourself unsure or ill equipped to respond to patients who have alcohol or other drug use problems?

-This workshop is designed to assist you to be more confident and competent in your work with patients you are already seeing who use alcohol and other drugs.
+This workshop does not aim to train you to become an alcohol and drug specialist nurse, rather it is designed to assist you to be more confident and competent in your work with patients you are already seeing who use alcohol and other drugs.

 This is an important topic for nurses and midwives and provides an opportunity to develop your skills and knowledge and hear from industry experts and to ask any questions you may have.